 - Adding in drought-tolerant plants to your landscape will help reduce the need for long-term watering and care.

 - Keep in mind that some drought-tolerant plants dry out more quickly in small pots because of their large root volume, so make sure you choose the right plant for the right place.

 Sustainable Soil Management in the Garden

-Soil is the foundation of a healthy garden.
+Soil is the foundation of a healthy garden and intentional soil management is critical to the sustainability of your landscape.
 By taking time to properly care for your soil, you can reduce the need for supplemental water, weed removal, and insect and disease control.

 Feed the soil, not just the plant